samdoran/ansible-role-firewall/README.md

 [![Galaxy](https://img.shields.io/badge/galaxy-samdoran.firewall-blue.svg?style=flat)](https://galaxy.ansible.com/samdoran/firewall)
 [![Build Status](https://travis-ci.org/samdoran/ansible-role-firewall.svg?branch=master)](https://travis-ci.org/samdoran/ansible-role-firewall)

-Install and configure the firewall.
+This role will install and configure the firewall.
+It supports `iptables`, `firewalld`, and `pf`.

 For Ubuntu and RHEL/CentOS 6, an `iptables` template is copied and the iptables service is invoked.
-For RHEL/CentOS 7, the `firewalld` module is used to configure the firewall.
+For RHEL/CentOS 7 or later, the `firewalld` module is used to configure the firewall.
+For macOS, a `pf.conf` template is used.

 FirewallD rules are currently _additive_ and will not "clean up" the firewall on a running system.